marcvidalbadia/eaR/README.md

 -->

 ## A short glipmse to Auditory Images, the atom of **eaR**
-The underlaying model of **eaR**  is an adapted version of  [Van Immerseel and Martens (1992)](https://asa.scitation.org/doi/10.1121/1.402840) model of the auditory periphery.
-The auditory model -written in c-code- simulates the cochlear mechanical filtering using an array of overlapping band-pass filters yielding to a set of harmonic oscillators distributed in pitch-related frequency bands.
-The output of the model is the *primary image* or *auditory nerve image* (ANI), which represents the rate-code of neural discharge in a set of frequency bands.
+The **eaR**  package contains an adapted version of the auditory periphery model proposed by [Van Immerseel and Martens (1992)](https://asa.scitation.org/doi/10.1121/1.402840).
+The model simulates the cochlear mechanical filtering using an array of overlapping band-pass filters yielding to a set of harmonic oscillators distributed in pitch-related frequency bands.
+An audio signal is then represented as a *primary image* or *auditory nerve image* (ANI), which is k-dimensional vector of rate-code of neural discharges in k-frequency bands.

 The package was designed through the object class `ANI`, which at least must contain an image, the sample frequency of the image and a set of frequencies or periods used in their transformations. <!---  Unlike in IPEM Toolbox, the formulation of the class `ANI`  facilitates interaction in the use of the functions and prevent disorderly data. -->